MileHacker Logo

 Island Layout and Unique Microclimate

-Capri sits majestically in the southern part of the Bay of Naples, part of The italian republic's Campania region.
+Capri sits majestically in the southern part of the Bay of Naples, part of Italy's Campania region.
 It lies off the Sorrentine Peninsula, easily accessible from both Naples and Sorrento by ferry.
-This isle covers approximately 10.4 square kilometers (4 square miles).
+This isle covers approximately 10.4 sq km (4 square miles).
 Despite its small size, Capri features dramatic topography with peaks like Monte Solaro and Monte Tiberio.
-Its rugged coastline includes towering calcareous cliffs and numerous grottoes.
-The island boasts an unique microclimate, contributing to its high biological diversity and famous flora.
+Its rugged coastline includes towering limestone cliffs and numerous grottoes.
+The island boasts an unique microclimate, playing a part in its high variety of life and famous flora.

 Main Municipalities: Capri Town & Anacapri